PaulSonOfLars/tgbot/README.md

 The `__stats__()` function is for retrieving module statistics, eg number of users, number of chats.
 This is accessed through the `/stats` command, which is only available to the bot owner.

+### Docker Compose

+For using docker-compose you should change .env file variables according to **_Configuration_** section, remove unused values from docker-compose file `environment` section in `bot` container.
+Then you can run your bot with `docker-compose up` command